albertoastroc/MTGDeckMaker/README.md

 # MTGDeckMaker

-This app was created for learning purposes and here I keep track of things I'm working on and looking to add.
+This app was created for testing purposes and use this README to track ideas.

 - DeckCardList